peizong/NYU-HPC-Assistant2/README.md

 `python -m streamlit run --server.port 8080 streamlit_app.py`

 ## some notes
+Packages is critical
+(my NYU MacBook)
+conda create -n chatbot2 python==3.10
+need numpy<=2.0:
+pip install "numpy<2"

+different versions of Python, FAISS, etc. serious affect the functionality of the code.
+How to control the verion of code?
+Prepare a requirement file.

+tf-keras

 Faiss related issues, a popular one due to using different faiss.swigfaiss_avx512 or faiss.swigfaiss (TypeError: IndexFlat.search() missing 3 required positional arguments: 'k', 'distances', and 'labels’)
 Solution is to uninstall the old packages and use the standard one: